SDA-SE/sda-dropwizard-commons/sda-commons-server-prometheus/README.md

 - an admin endpoint to serve metrics in a format that Prometheus can read.
 The endpoint is available at the applications admin port at `/metrics/prometheus`
-- an admin endpoint te server Health Check results as prometheus metrics.
+- an admin endpoint to serve health check results as Prometheus metrics.
 The endpoint is available at the applications admin port at `/healthcheck/prometheus`

 ## Provided metrics